-I’m very well loved in Greece… By the mosquitos, the little bastards.
-So my attention was swiftly focused on what to do about mosquitos bites.
+I’m very well loved… By mosquitos, the little bastards.
+So whilst living in Greece, my attention swiftly focused on what to do about mosquitos bites.

-Both Nicola and I are providing a bountiful feast to the local mozzie population, much to our dismay.
-While Nicola got chomped on first and her bites started going bright red, ballooning and spreading, I sat there for a while saying, “Nope, definitely nothing on me”, feeling immensely surprised and not a little bit smug…
+When Nicola got chomped on first and her bites started going bright red, ballooning and spreading, I sat there for a while saying, “Nope, definitely nothing on me.”
+I felt immensely surprised and not a little bit smug…

 That of course, did not last long.

 The bumps and sanity-reducing itchiness that followed, came from the anticoagulant the mosquito injects to prevent your blood from clotting, which then triggers a supposedly mild allergic reaction.
 Looking at the pair of us however, it ain’t that mild darlin’ – I’m likening my legs to a Twister mat at the moment.